saltyorg/docs/docs/apps/sonarr.md

 1. Click "Save" to add Plex Autoscan.

-## 3. TV Path
+## TV Path

 1. When you are ready to add your first show to Sonarr, click the "Path" drop-down and select "Add a different path".

-1. Click the blue "Browse" button, select the `tv` folder, scroll to the bottom, and select "OK".
+2. Click the blue "Browse" button, navigate to `/mnt/unionfs/Media/TV`, scroll to the bottom, and select "OK".

-1. Click the green "check" button to add the path.
+3. Click the green "check" button to add the path.

-1. All TV shows added now will have that path set.
+4. All TV shows added now will have that path set.

-## 4. API Key
+## API Key

-This is used during the setup of [[Ombi|Install: Ombi]] and [[Organizr|Install: Organizr]].
+This is used during the setup of [Overseer](overseerr.md) and [Organizr](organizr.md).

 * Go to "Settings" -> "General" -> "Security" -> "API Key".